 The Association's investment policy does not limit the amount that can be invested in any one issuer.
 The Governmental Accounting Standards Board has adopted a principle that governments should provide note disclosure when five percent of the total entity's investments are concentrated in any one issuer.
-As of December 31, 2022, the Association had investments in three (3) issuers of commercial paper that were 6%, 5%, and 5% of the total investment portfolio and had investments in four (4) issuers of corporate bonds that were 6%, 10%, 7%, and 8% of the total investment portfolio.
-As of December 31, 2021, the Association had investments in eight (8) issuers of corporate bonds that were 12%, 7%, 12%, 5%, 7%, 5%, 8% and 10% of the total investment portfolio.
+As of December 31, 2023, the Association had investments in three (3) issuers of commercial paper that were 8%, 6%, and 6% of the total investment portfolio and had investments in six (6) issuers of corporate bonds that were 9%, 8%, 7%, 6%, 6%, and 5% of the total investment portfolio.
+As of December 31, 2022, the Association had investments in three (3) issuers of corporate bonds that were 9%, and 5% of the total investment portfolio.
+As of December 31, 2022, the Association had investments in three (3) issuers of commercial paper that were 6%, 5%, and 5% of the total investment portfolio and had investments in four (4) issuers of corporate bonds that were 10%, 8%, 7%, and 6% of the total investment portfolio.